ferreirafabio/ferreirafabio.github.io/index.md

 ## Other
 + __Probabilistic Planning Course Summaries__ <br/>
-Overview of the topics discussed & analyzed in the lecture "Probabilistic Planning" at KIT (in German) [[overview]](https://drive.google.com/open?id=1obuBH4ZWYDTdpxf-gKrmK8MvQvDxPivx).
-Also published XML cue cards that I used to prepare for the exam [[cue cards]]() (import e.g. into BrainYoo2)
+Published an overview of the topics discussed & analyzed in the lecture "Probabilistic Planning" at KIT along with the cue cards I used to prepare for the exam. [[overview]](https://drive.google.com/open?id=1obuBH4ZWYDTdpxf-gKrmK8MvQvDxPivx) [[cue cards]]() (in German, import XML e.g. into BrainYoo2)

 + __Speaker at the Deep Learning Student Talk__ <br/>
 Invited speaker at the "[Deep Learning Student Talk](https://ferreirafabio.github.io/data/posterdl.pdf)" at the Karlsruhe University of Applied Sciences, presentation and discussion about my Bachelor thesis on CNNs